 If an RDD is stored, but not used, the RDD will remain in memory until the application completes, or it is eliminated by another cached RDD.
 Thus, cached RDDs can take up precious memory and affect application execution, resulting in poor performance of the whole application.

-Memory is not infinite, and when the cache fills up, Apache Spark will start preempting data that hasn't been used for a long time by LRU (Least Recently Used) strategy. unpersist() will allow you to control what should be preempted.
-Don't forget that the more memory there is, the more efficient the Spark applications will be.
+Memory is not infinite, and when the cache fills up, Apache Spark will start preempting data that hasn't been used for a long time by the LRU (Least Recently Used) strategy. unpersist()

-Clean up after yourself especially on shared clusters — don't forget to unpersist.
+Clean up after yourself, especially on shared clusters — don't forget to unpersist.

 An example of the rather famous real-world error SPARK-3918 in MLlib leads to OOM in its application.